Join an upcoming webinar

 Step 4: Test and go live

-Test your notifications server
+Test your webhooks server

-- Test notifications in your live Customer Area.
+- Log in to your Customer Area.